 With the Pixel 6 now just over a week old for most owners, the under-display fingerprint sensor has emerged as one of the bigger points of contention.
 Some are having issues with screen protectors, and Google now offers a list of brands that make accessories certified for the Pixel 6 and 6 Pro.

-Update 11/15: Google has added “ImpactShield” to the list.
+Update 11/15/21: Google has added “ImpactShield” to the list.
 We believe that this is in reference to RhinoShield’s Impact Flex Screen Protector rather than Tech21, which does not sell any Pixel 6 screen protectors yet.
-The updated list can be found below.

 Check the Made for Google manufacturers websites for compatible screen protectors.